shawnr/practical-javascript-2-webapps/working-with-templates/using-data-in-templates.md

 ## Data in HTML Attributes

-It's often the case that we want to
+It's often the case that we want to use data from the template context to augment HTML attributes.
+For example, we may want to construct a URL that includes a user's username.
+Or we may need to build a details link that includes the item's ID.

 ## Binding Data